 After a period of 5 minutes of inactivity (no input on the touch screen), the controller will return to the Home Screen.
 If there has not been input to the touch screen for a period of 10 minutes, the controller will go into sleep mode.
-To reactivate screen, touch anywhere on the screen to "wake up" the controller.
+To reactivate screen, touch a corner of the screen to "wake up" the controller.